Periods & body dysmorphic disorder: How PMS impacts BDD

 According to the Anxiety and Depression Association of America, body dysmorphic disorder is a body image disorder characterized by persistent and interruptive preoccupations with an imagined or slight defect in one’s appearance.
 1

-In short, it’s a mental disorder where you literally can’t stop thinking about the physical flaws you notice in your appearance, and it can be highly disruptive to your daily and social life.
+In short, it’s a mental disorder where you literally can’t stop thinking about the physical flaws you notice in your appearance, and it can be highly disruptive to your daily functioning and to your social life.

 Symptoms of BDD range from intense feelings of shame to constant mirror checking.
 BDD symptoms can present themselves differently in each person who experiences it.
-Some people may become obsessed with one specific feature, such as their nose or skin, while others may focus on multiple areas, or with their entire body.
-Regardless of the specific obsessions, individuals with BDD often engage in compulsive and repetitive behaviors in an attempt to alleviate their distress.
+Some people may become obsessed with one specific feature or common areas of concern such as their nose or skin, while others may focus on multiple areas, or even with their entire body.
+Regardless of the specific body part obsessions, individuals with BDD often engage in compulsive and repetitive behaviors in an attempt to alleviate their distress.

 Maybe you find yourself avoiding social situations, work, or school when your feelings are overwhelming.
 Perhaps you turn to cosmetic surgery or procedures to “fix” those parts of your body.
 Maybe you go to therapy twice a week and keep a journal for your negative thoughts.

 However you handle your BDD, take comfort in knowing that many people are going through something similar and are also looking for ways to cope.
-In fact, BDD affects nearly 1.7 – 2.9% of people in the United States alone.2 That’s anywhere between 5-10 million people!
+In fact, Body Dysomorphic Disorder affects nearly 1.7 – 2.9% of people in the United States alone.2 That’s anywhere between 5-10 million people!

 How does BDD relate to your period & menstrual cycle?